Where Nature and Conversation Bloom: Torinome Shoten, a Charming Book Cafe Connecting Community and Life in Urahoro, Tokachi, Hokkaido|Domingo

 Urahoro Town

-As you drive through Urahoro Town in Hokkaido's Tokachi region, you'll spot a shop with a large sign reading 'Torinome Shoten.'
-This renovated vacant storefront was reborn in 2023 as a book cafe that encapsulates the very essence of town life—a place to choose a book, have a meal, chat with someone, and sometimes even work.
+While driving through Urahoro Town in Tokachi, Hokkaido, you'll spot a shop with a large sign reading 'Torinome Shoten.'
+This renovated vacant store was reborn in 2023 as a book cafe that encapsulates the very essence of town life—a place to choose a book, have a meal, chat with someone, and sometimes even work.
 Let us introduce you to this wonderful place, open to the community, that connects life and people.

 A New Gathering Place Opened in 2023 in a Renovated Vacant Store